snplmntn/ainay-companion-care/README.md

 ### Example output

-> "Good morning, Lola!
+> "Good morning!
 It's going to be rainy in Manila today, so don't forget your jacket.
 You have 3 medicines today.
 Your first one is Losartan at 8:00 AM after breakfast.
 Stay safe!"

 ### Features powered by Morning Briefing